cjsg/avdim/README.md

-# avdim
+# First-order adversarial vulnerability of neural networks and input dimension

-Code for ICML paper "First-order adversarial vulnerability of neural networks and input dimension"
+This repository will soon contain code to accompany the ICML 2019 paper "First-order adversarial vulnerability of neural networks and input dimension"